 R. Lipynsky.
 We have begun demoing some ideas for a new tape that will come out on Parasitic Records.
 It will probably be a self recorded with a more raw sound.
 Our first album “Pestilence & Peril” will be released soon on Parasitic Records and “Of Babalon” will be released on vinyl on Parasitic as well in the future.
 Beyond that we will just begin to compile new songs that we will demo and refine for our future 4th album.
 All in good time of course…

 MO.
 Thank you very much for your time!

 R. Lipynsky.
 Hails to you!
 Thanks for the interest!

 This entry was posted on 2012/09/03 at 06:00 and is filed under Black Metal, Entrevue with tags 2012, États-Unis, Black Metal, Entrevue, Interview, Ryan Lipynsky, The Howling Wind.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.